 - foil cards don’t look very special in them.

 Finally, our number one pick, the best MTG card sleeve on the market – Dragon Shield Matte.
 They will last you years.
-Honestly, we still have some Dragon Shields, that we bought more than five years ago, that work just fine.
+Honestly, we still use some Dragon Shields, that we bought more than six years ago, that work just fine.
 Although they do get dirtier after so much use, you can still clean them fairly easily.

 Besides that, Dragon Shield succeeded where others failed.
 They manage to put art, that doesn’t peel off, on their sleeves.
 You can check different variations on Amazon.